 A cancer is an uncontrolled growth of cells.
 It’s this growth that causes the lymph nodes to swell.

-A risk factor is anything that increases the chance of developing a disease.
-However, a person can have many risk factors without getting the disease.
-Also, a person can get the disease without having any of the risk factors.
+A risk factor is anything that increases the chance of getting a disease.
+But a person can have many risk factors without getting the disease.
+And a person can get the disease without having any of the risk factors.

 - Older age.